 Have you wondered about the cost of the profit motive in human services?
 What is the impact of profit?
-This week’s suggested readings include essential reports about the influence of health care organizations’ profit orientation upon the quality of care they deliver.
+This week’s suggested readings include essential reports about the influence of healthcare organizations’ profit orientation on the quality of care they deliver.
 Generally, the bottom line in the for-profit world is profit.
-In the non-profit world, the bottom line is properly measured in lives improved.
+Nonprofit organizations’ bottom line is improved lives, not dollar signs.
 The ultimate lesson here is that an organization’s mission and fundamental motives do matter.

 AARP: For-Profit Status Correlates to More Nursing Home Deaths, by Ruth McCambridge, should surprise no one who pays attention to the influence of healthcare organizations’ ultimate motives.
-Prioritizing profits over lives in human services work tempts one away from providing quality care and toward a “minimum standards” perspective.
+Prioritizing profits over lives in human services work leads provider organizations toward a “minimum standards” perspective.
 Doing more than the minimum costs extra.

 A Sign the ESG Movement Is Too Big to Ignore: There’s Backlash, describes the recently growing debate over the “environmental, social, and governance” movement in corporate America.
 Not specifically related to nonprofits, this comprehensive article tells of the corporate tensions between those who believe in the primacy of the shareholder’s profits and those who hold corporations have a responsibility (perhaps, like all citizens) to the needs of the environment, society, and ethical leadership.